Technical Information

 To the right: Back of the VFO showing the J-K flip flop (divider), the

-counter input.
+to the frequency counter input.

 Construction